 Joe received an M.S. and Ph.D. in Applied Physics from Colorado School of Mines and a B.S. in both Physics and Physical Education from the University of Alaska – Fairbanks.
 While he lived in Fairbanks he also took up cross country skiing and hang gliding, and served as a volunteer firefighter and emergency medical technician in Chena-Goldstream Fire and Rescue.
 He currently enjoys jogging, gardening, and making home-made wines.

 John has both entrepreneurial and Fortune 500 executive management experience.
-John began advising Starfire Energy in 2019, became a member of the Board of Directors in 2020 and took the helm as CEO in January of 2021.
+John began advising Starfire Energy in 2019, became a member of the Board of Directors in 2020 and is today the President and Chief Commerical Officer.
 Previously, he was a founder and CEO of SunTech Drive a manufacturer of solar and grid hybrid power electronics.
 Prior to that he was the founder and CEO of Power Tagging, an energy technology firm serving the electric power industry.
 From securing initial research funding from the National Science Foundation to multiple rounds of growth capital from Fortune 250 strategic investors John created a game changing technology movement within a traditionally staid industry.
 His success at Power Tagging earned him a runner up position in Ernst & Young’s 2010 Entrepreneur of the Year competition.
 He also served as CEO of Breakthrough Systems, Inc. a provider of embedded software to the data storage, avionics, telecommunications and defense industries.
 His Fortune 500 experience includes serving as VP of Business Development and VP/GM for the Networking Division for Storage Technology Corporation and other senior executive sales and marketing positions at EMC and Sun Microsystems.
 He was also an early stage key executive in a number of successfulstartup organizations including Veritas Software which was acquired by Symantec for over $13B and Logicraft, which was the first company to earn a position on the prestigious Inc 500 list for three consecutive years.
 John holds an engineering degree from Rensselaer Polytechnic Institute and completed graduate business studies at Worcester Polytechnic Institute.

 He is currently serving on the Executive Committee and Board with the Colorado Cleantech Industries Association and has been an Energy Industry Advisor to the Blackstone Entrepreneurs Network for many years.
 He also serves as a volunteer adaptive ski instructor and Board Vice President with Ignite Adaptive Sports and CEO of Talk to Santa, a video conferencing fund raising vehicle for Toys for Tots.
 He has previously served on the Colorado Governor’s Venture Capital Advisory Committee, the board of the Boulder chapter of Trout Unlimited and the board of the Emergency Family Assistance Association (EFAA).